-In case you haven’t heard, the EMV migration is coming.
-EMV is a security standard put forth by the world’s major credit-card brands, and it’s already appearing on your customers’ cards in the form of a “smart chip.”
-This article is intended to walk you through the steps of migrating to the new processing standard, but for more background on everything EMV, check out our EMV infographic.
+EMV migration started in 2015 and is a security standard put forth by the world’s major credit-card brands.
+It appears on your customers’ cards in the form of a “smart chip.”
+This article is intended to walk you through the steps of migrating to this processing standard, but for more background on everything EMV, check out our EMV infographic.

 As opposed to the old magnetic-stripe cards, EMV chips offer a higher degree of security throughout the transaction process, which aims to substantially reduce U.S. credit-card fraud.